 To determine which school a student is eligible to attend, please contact a school in your neighbourhood or use our handy online School Locator tool.
 A student’s designated school (or “home” school) is determined by their home address and grade level.
 You can get a geographical overview of the area served by your home school by looking at the detailed maps below.
 You can also view General Boundary Maps, and a map which shows the location of ALL of our current and potential future Ottawa Catholic schools.
 Questions regarding specific addresses should first be directed to local schools.

-If your family lives in the Bridlewood neighbourhood of Kanata South, we’re proposing changes to the school boundaries of St. James School and St. Anne School and would like your input!
+If your family lives in the Bridlewood neighbourhood of Kanata South, changes have been made to the school boundaries of St. James School and St. Anne School.

 |School Name||School Boundary Maps|

 |All Saints High School||View Map|